brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

       git clone https://github.com/sahiliitm/predictionio-template-scala-parallel-vanilla-modified.git

 4)  We need a corresponding app with which the engine has to communicate.
-Create a new app using the commandand        also note down the details regarding the app in a text file called say 'info.txt'.
+Create a new app using the commandand        also note down the details regarding the app in a text file called say 'ScriptsAndInfo/info.txt'.
 These will be required for the engine and app to communicate:

       pio app new MyApp